apache/pekko/akka-docs/src/main/paradox/cluster-singleton.md

 supplied `Props`. `ClusterSingletonManager` makes sure that at most one singleton instance is running at any point in time.

-You can access the singleton actor by using the provided `akka.cluster.singleton.ClusterSingletonProxy`, which will route all messages to the current instance of the singleton.
-The proxy will keep track of the oldest node in the cluster and resolve the singleton's `ActorRef` by explicitly sending the singleton's `actorSelection` the `akka.actor.Identify` message and waiting for it to reply.
+You can access the singleton actor by using the provided `org.apache.pekko.cluster.singleton.ClusterSingletonProxy`, which will route all messages to the current instance of the singleton.
+The proxy will keep track of the oldest node in the cluster and resolve the singleton's `ActorRef` by explicitly sending the singleton's `actorSelection` the `org.apache.pekko.actor.Identify` message and waiting for it to reply.
 This is performed periodically if the singleton doesn't reply within a certain (configurable) time.
 Given the implementation, there might be periods of time during which the `ActorRef` is unavailable, e.g., when a node leaves the cluster.
 In these cases, the proxy will buffer the messages sent to the